-Letters of recommendation are another important component of graduate and professional school applications.
-Admissions committees use information gathered from letters of recommendation to gain insight about an applicant from professionals who know them best.
+Letters of recommendation are an important component of professional school applications.
+Admissions committees use them to gain insight about an applicant from professionals who know them best.
 Letters of recommendation often include further information about the applicant that is not found elsewhere in the application including traits and characteristics such as interpersonal and communication skills, teamwork and collaboration abilities, level of maturity, and overall capabilities as a future professional.

 Letters of Recommendation Guidelines